Hagelslag77/Extengerator/README.md

 ## Todos

 - (more) samples
-  - register with DI (ISingleton, ITransient, ...)
+  - register with DI (ISingleton, ITransient, ... and all services implementing a marker interface)
-  - create class (new or DI) and register with something
   - avoid being stripped (is this a C# AOT thing too, or Unity only?)
 - readme
 - github CI